Frequently asked questions

 Why should I contact my primary care team first for specialty issues instead of going directly to the specialty area?

-Your primary care team is your first point of contact for all your health care needs.
+Your primary care team is your first point of contact for all your healthcare needs.
 On some occasions, it may be more convenient for you to call dermatology, ophthalmology and other specialists as determined by their policy.
 But in most cases, your health history is best known by your primary care team members, and they desire to work with you to coordinate any specialty care you may need.

 Who can help me figure out what care option is appropriate?

 If you're uncertain about your symptoms, your care team appointment line can help guide you to the right level of care.
-If you're certain that you need to make an appointment (such as a well-child appointment or a follow-up visit), the staff on the appointment line will help you schedule one.
+If you're certain that you need to make an appointment (such as a well-child appointment or a follow-up visit), the staff on the appointment line help you schedule one.
 You may also reach a triage nurse or a member of your care team through Patient Online Services secure messaging.

 You scheduled me for an appointment with a social worker.
 How does this benefit me?